sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/monitor-server-resources.md

 ### Validate the CPU check

-The Sensu agent uses websockets to communicate with the Sensu backend, sending event data as JSON messages.
+The Sensu agent uses WebSocket to communicate with the Sensu backend, sending event data as JSON messages.
 As your checks run, the Sensu agent captures check standard output (`STDOUT`) or standard error (`STDERR`).
 This data will be included in the JSON payload the agent sends to your Sensu backend as the event data.